arsentieva/arsentieva/README.md

 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I always think of debugging as being a detective in a crime movie.
+- ⚡ Fun fact: I always think of debugging as being a detective in a crime movie

 ### Talk with me, I am kinda awesome: